-The gallery is open during exhibitions Tuesday-Friday 12-5pm and Saturday 12-4pm.
+The gallery is open during exhibitions Tuesday - Thursday 12-5pm and Friday - Saturday 12-4pm.

 Galleri Brandstrup Oslo was founded by Kim Brandstrup and Marit Gillespie in 2000 at the historic site of Madserud Gård in Oslo.
 In March 2010 we were the first gallery to move to Oslo’s new gallery district, Tjuvholmen, where we are still located.